Why Care About Indoor Air Quality?

 So, what can we do?

 Don’t panic!
-First, just get present to it.
+First, just get a present for it.
 Then, decide how you’re going to respond.

 The list of indoor air pollutants is shocking, truly.
 See the EPA’s list of worst offenders, below.